 On 1 January 2021, the UK introduced a new customs regime for incoming parcels that completely eliminates the £15 low-value consignment relief, and therefore all incoming shipments to the UK will be charged VAT.
-The EU introduces a similar scheme on 1 July 2021, having postponed its introduction from 1 January 2021 because of the pandemic, and will be getting rid of the 22 euro threshold on imports.
+The EU introduced a similar scheme on 1 July 2021, having postponed its introduction from 1 January 2021 because of the pandemic, and removed the 22 euro threshold for tax relief on imports.

 VAT is now deducted in the Fighting 15s shop for EU customers, once the customer’s country is entered in the estimated shipping section of the cart.
 Additionally, geolocation software in the shop may automatically identify a customer’s country without this being necessary.

-VAT, however, is now due on entry of an order into an EU country and the customer must pay it and any associated handling charge and extra duties to the delivery service before receiving their order.
+VAT, however, is now due on entry of an order into an EU country and according to our Ts&Cs the customer agrees to pay it and any associated handling charge and extra duties to the delivery service before receiving their order.
 Please note that customers would ordinarily pay VAT on items from Fighting 15s, it’s just the point at which it is charged and paid has changed.
 Customers may choose to refuse the order, but will become liable for the delivery charge as stated in Fighting 15s Ts&Cs.

 Please note that for orders outside the UK, including the EU from 1 January 2021, we will only be able to deduct tax if we are able to get proof of posting confirmation for an order (it’s a legal requirement from HMRC).